McCombs School Of Business CNBC Rankings

 Article title : Dilawar Syed

-"Advisor and faculty member at the Lyndon B. Johnson School of Public Affairs and McCombs School of Business.
-Syed has spoken out about how Trump Administration..."
+"advisor and faculty member at the Lyndon B. Johnson School of Public Affairs and McCombs School of Business.
+Syed has spoken out about how Trump administration..."

-Article title : JPMorgan Chase
+Article title : 50 Cent

 Article title : Democratic Party (United States)